siobhanlgorman/knits-and-pieces/README.md

 * Make migrations to postgres db
 * Install gunicorn in the workspace and add to requirements
 * Create Procfile: `web: gunicorn knits_and_pieces.wsgi:application`

-* Add heroku hostname to allowed_hosts in settings.py and local host so gitpod will still work
+* Add Heroku hostname to allowed_hosts in settings.py and local host so gitpod will still work
 ```
 ALLOWED_HOSTS = ['knits-and-pieces.herokuapp.com', 'localhost']
 ```